Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-decisions-of-polkadot-slides.md

 <br />

 The protocol has been actively evolving over time, making it more performant and accessible to users, for example with nomination pools.

 ---

-## SASSAFRAS

-While hybrid consensus is a type 1 decision, the underlying protocols can continue to evolve, such as from BABE to SASSAFRAS.

-> Semi Anonymous Sortition of Staked Assignees For Fixed-time Rhythmic Assignment of Slots

-An extension of BABE and acts as a constant-time block production protocol.
-This approach tries to address the shortcomings of BABE by ensuring that exactly one block is produced with time-constant intervals.
-The protocol utilizes zk-SNARKs to construct a ring-VRF and is a work in progress.

----